Nicholas-Kho/LectureTranscriber/readme.md

 ## Setup the Project
 You must have an OpenAI account and API key for the program to use.
+Download Python 3.12
+> Other version will most likely work, but this is the version it was developed on.

 ### The output is written in markdown.
 You should use a program that can read markdown files + mermaid to have the intended output, such as Notable.